chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## 3.2.
 Name nodes

-* Create a "Passthrough mapping" for "name"
+* Create a "Passthrough mapping" for "name" in the label property
 * Remove the mapping (trash can icon)

 ## 3.3.
 Change shape of node